 – Use a USB extension cable if you’re using a Bluetooth dongle on a desktop PC.

-– Position Bluetooth dongle closer to where you use your headset.
+– Position Bluetooth dongle closer to where you use your headset or other Bluetooth device.

 – Sometimes bringing up dialog boxes or other PC activity can in rare cases make things skip.